Community Innovation Lab: Dallas, TX

 The Lab Conveners, Champions and Members came together to strengthen and apply these five approaches to enabling transformative change at the system level:

 1. Slowing down to see the system and discover leverage points

 2. Weaving networks of trust across boundaries

 3. Making generative use of sustained uncertainty

 4. Letting go of linear planning in favor of experimentation and discovery

 5. Integrating the unique practices of artists into the work of the Lab

-- Abuela’s Table takes on an inter-generational approach to community-based initiatives to celebrate cultural traditions, food and healthy lifestyles.
+- Abuela’s Table took an intergenerational approach to community-based initiatives that celebrate cultural traditions, food and healthy lifestyles.

-- Extreme Food Desert Makeover will examine the role of a locally-owned and operated grocery store and how it can feed the life of the neighborhood.
+- Extreme Food Desert Makeover examined the role of a locally-owned and operated grocery store and how it could feed the life of the neighborhood.

-- Re-Imagine the Block will work with local residents to “co-”power a new neighborhood vision, using food and the arts as the engine of change.
+- (Re)Imagine the Neighborhood worked with local residents to “co-”power a new neighborhood vision, using food and the arts as the engine of change.